top of page

 The Diversity of Celestial Bodies

-Each planet and moon has its own story.
-Venus has volcanoes, hinting at a fiery past, while Jupiter’s icy moon Europa might have oceans beneath its surface, possibly supporting life.
-The moons themselves, like volcanic Io and icy Ganymede, add more layers to our understanding of planetary systems.
+Every celestial body has its own story.
+Venus has volcanoes, and Jupiter’s moon Europa might have oceans under its surface that could support life.
+Moons like the volcanic Io and icy Ganymede add even more to what we know about planetary systems.

 The Enigmatic Nature of Distant Worlds